Breast cancer survivors' dragon boating: Australia

 Dragon boat racing for breast cancer survivors was introduced to Australia by Michelle Hanton OAM originating in Darwin in 1998.

 Dragons Abreast Australia head office is based in Brisbane in Queensland and is a registered charity.
 Dragons Abreast Australia Ltd (DAA) has grown into the peak body for breast cancer survivor paddling groups around Australia and is a member of the Australian Dragon Boat Federation and the International Breast Cancer Paddlers Commission.
 Members adopt a set of common guiding principles and adhere to the philosophy of participation and inclusiveness.

 Canada

+Canadian breast cancer dragon boat teams sprung up rapidly across the country beginning in 1997.

+Some of the teams include (from oldest to newest):

 The original Abreast In A Boat team continues in Vancouver, paddling twice weekly from March to July.

-Canadian breast cancer dragon boat teams sprung up rapidly across the country beginning in 1997.
-As of 2020, some of the teams include (from oldest to newest):